aseprite/api/api/slice.md

 ## Slice.center

 Gets or sets the central [rectangle](rectangle.md#rectangle) of a slice's nine-slice.
-The getter returns returns `nil` when nine-slicing is inactive in Aseprite's user interface.
+The getter returns `nil` when nine-slicing is inactive in Aseprite's user interface.
 The rectangle's top-left corner is defined in local coordinates.

 ```lua
 local sliceBounds = slice.bounds